CMSgov/ab2d-pdp-documentation/docs/proddocs.md

 Z123456_0001.ndjson
 Z123456_0002.ndjson
 ```
-### Windows API Client Step by Step Guide
+### Sample Windows API Client Step by Step Guide
-The Windows API Client will always download files to your current working directory.
+The sample Windows API Client will always download files to your current working directory.
 This means that
 if you run a job you should move the files out of the directory afterwards into a new directory
 just for that download.